 - Booming.
 Sometimes grime and soot will form on the gas injectors and burners of your furnace system.
 This naturally happens over time and through lack of maintenance.
 That grime could inhibit the burner’s ability to light the gas, causing gas to build up and eventually burn all at once in a miniature explosion.
 This is what you hear when there’s a boom in your furnace, and it’s not a good sign.

 - Squealing.
 Ball bearings and joints in your heater need to be lubricated every so often.
 Rubber belts need to be replaced as well.
 Since things dry out when temperatures get low during the winter, your system can start to squeal when it runs low on lubrication or the belts begin to fray.

 - Clicking.
 Clicking is almost always the result of an electrical problem.
 Your heater does need electricity to turn on and off, and if it’s constantly clicking then it’s likely having trouble getting enough electricity, or perhaps it’s tripping the circuits.

 - Screeching.
 This is never a good sign, period.
 While we know that all of these sounds aren’t good, screeching might be the worst.
 Any sound that’s so loud that it makes you uncomfortable is often a lot worse than you think.
-There could be a large component in your system that’s misaligned and creating metal on metal contact, or something else that might be causing serious damage in your heating system.
+There could be a large component in your system that’s misaligned and creating metal-on-metal contact or something else that might be causing serious damage to your heating system.

 Do any of these sound familiar?
 We have your back if you need help.
-Call Aire Texas Residential Services, Inc. Doing it right the first time, every time!
+Call Aire Texas today.
+Doing it right the first time, every time!